 - an offence of ‘failing to disclose’, ‘prejudicing an investigation’ and ‘tipping-off’ (as relevant under POCA or TA) is five years’ imprisonment or an unlimited fine (or both); and

 - an offence under the MLRs is two years’ imprisonment or an unlimited fine (or both).

 For corporates or legal persons, all these offences carry a maximum sentence of an unlimited fine.Answer contributed by Daniel Hudson

 10. Are there civil penalties for violations of the money laundering laws?
 What are they?

-An individual convicted of a money laundering offence may be disqualified from acting as a company director for a fixed period.Answer contributed by Jonah Anderson
+In some instances, the FCA may issue a warning notice before finally concluding whether or not there has been a breach of the requirements.
+And individual convicted of offences, including a money laundering offence may be disqualified from acting as a company director for a certain period.Answer contributed by Daniel Hudson

 11. Is asset forfeiture possible under the money laundering laws?
 Is it part of the criminal prosecution?
 What property is subject to forfeiture?

-A confiscation order may be made against a person following a conviction for a criminal offence in the Crown Court and following a committal (or sending) for sentence (or for the purposes of confiscation) from the magistrates’ court to the Crown Court.
-The order is not directed at a specific property but is made for the recovery of a sum said to represent the value of the benefit from criminal conduct.
-A period of imprisonment in default of payment of that sum must be set by the court at the time of making the confiscation order.
+A confiscation order may be made against a person (natural or legal) following a conviction for a criminal offence in the Crown Court or following a committal (or sending) for sentence (or for the purposes of confiscation) from the magistrates’ court to the Crown Court.

-A restraint order prevents a specified person, who is under criminal investigation or subject to criminal proceedings, from dealing with property held by them, where there are reasonable grounds to suspect that they have benefited from criminal conduct.
-The restraint order is designed to preserve property for confiscation proceedings.
+The prosecution agencies may apply to court for a ‘restraint order’ under POCA to prevent someone, who is the subject of criminal investigation or proceedings, from dealing (for the time being) with property held by them, where there are reasonable grounds to suspect that they have benefited from criminal conduct.
+The purpose of a restraint order is to preserve property for potential confiscation proceedings.